 You might consider using advocate marketing as part of your overall marketing strategy for several reasons.
 For one thing, people are more interested in trusting recommendations from people they know and respect than they are in trusting a paid advertisement.
-92% of consumers say they trust friends, colleagues, and family recommendations.
+92% of consumers trust friends, colleagues, and family recommendations.

-Finally, advocate marketing is significantly more cost-effective than traditional advertising methods like paid ads because you’re not paying anyone directly to promote your product or service—you’re just leveraging the power of existing customer relationships.
+Finally, advocate marketing is significantly more cost effective than traditional advertising methods like paid ads because you’re not paying anyone directly to promote your product or service—you’re just leveraging the power of existing customer relationships.

 How to use Advocate Marketing